junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 No one answers his question, except for some more creatures lurking closer because of the noise.

-Seems like it's more than just vampires then, Dean concludes, thinking he sees something that definitely looks like a werewolf and another like wendigo.
+Seems like it's more than just vampires then, Dean concludes, thinking he sees something that definitely looks like a werewolf and another like a wendigo.
 Every freaking monster he and his brother and every hunter has ever killed would be here then.
 And if they remember him in the whatever afterlife memory they still carry, they sure as hell would be thrilled to see him hanging around with them.

 That's when he picks a direction, and starts running into the creepy woods.
 The growls and howling of every kind of monster that ever existed rise around him like the most dedicated freaky monster symphony.